Thomas Workman (entomologist)

-Thomas Workman (1843-1900) was an Irish entomologist and arachnologist who travelled widely collecting butterflies and studying spiders.
+Thomas Workman (14 August 1843 – 11 May 1900) was an Irish entomologist and arachnologist who travelled widely collecting butterflies and studying spiders.
 He is best known for his book Malaysian Spiders, published in 1896, in which he described several new species.

 Biography

 Thomas Workman was born at Ceara, Windsor Avenue, Belfast, Ireland on 14 August 1843 into a wealthy family involved in muslin, linen and commerce.

+Business

-He became a successful businessman, at first in the linen trade and then in shipbuilding.
-He was the elder brother of Frank Workman, born in 1856, who founded the Belfast shipyard of Workman Clark in 1879.
+Thomas was the elder brother of Frank Workman, born in 1856.
+The brothers co-founded the Belfast shipyard of Workman Clark in 1880.
+Thomas became a successful businessman, at first in the linen trade and then in shipbuilding.
+He was vice-chairman of Workman Clark and director of the Irish Weaving Company, as well as being a Justice of the Peace.

+Nature

+Workman had an interest in insects from a young age and was encouraged by one of his teachers.
+Aside from his work on spiders, especially those of the Far East, he was also a lepidopterist.

 Travel

-In the years 1869 and 1870 Workman travelled in North America spending his time mainly in the West, much with native tribes.
+In 1869 Workman travelled in North America, spending his time mainly in the West, much with native tribes.
 His trip journals and accounts of the natural history of the American plains and Native Americans (Thomas Workman, Illustrated Notebook, Letters from the Far West) are now in the Public Records Office in Belfast.
 His collection of North American Indian artefacts is in the Ulster Museum.

 Each year, when business and family permitted, Workman spent lengthy periods in foreign lands, collecting insects, especially butterflies and spiders.
-His ethnographic collections are in the Ulster Museum in Belfast.